kcmchandramouli/Github-Actions-Project/README.md

-# Github-Actions-Project
+# java-bank
-This repo contains only CICD for java based banking application.
+This is  a repo contains opensource java based source code for banking application